 I am the office manager here at ATS.
 While working as a bank teller in 2007, one of my customers wearing “Top Gun” sunglasses approached me and asked if I would like to try something different.
 Having no aviation background, I was a little nervous but found the subject challenging and exciting.
 I have not been disappointed in my decision!
 On my very first day I practiced the aviation alphabet and have continued to learn more each day.
 I truly enjoy the relationships I’ve made here and watching people grow as pilots.

-Originally from the Midwest, I moved to Lancaster county with my family in 2011 when my husband was hired at Sight and Sound Theater.
-Along with our two children, we often find ourselves enjoying one of the many local tourist attractions available in the area.
+Originally from the Midwest, I moved to Lancaster county with my family in 2011.
+My husband and I, along with our two children, often find ourselves enjoying one of the many local tourist attractions available in the area.
 One of our favorites is Indian Echo Caverns!
 Although I am new to the aviation industry I have been working in finance for years!
 Most of my work may be behind the scenes, but don’t hesitate to say hello if you see me buried under some papers at the office.